Anne Arundel County Sheriff's Office: Duties

-The duties of the AASO are to enforce writs of the court, maintain the county warrants, extradite prisoners from foreign jurisdictions, transport prisoners between holding facilities and the courts, and maintain courtroom decorum.
-The AASO is also charged with assisting other law enforcement agencies as needed.
+The duties of the AACOSO are to enforce writs of the court, maintain Circuit Court warrants for the county, extradite prisoners from foreign jurisdictions, transport prisoners between holding facilities and the courts, and maintain courtroom decorum.
+The AACOSO is also charged with assisting other law enforcement agencies as needed.

 Organization

-The current Sheriff is Everett Sesker, serving his first term.
+The current sheriff is Everett L. Sesker, serving his first term.
 He is the first Black sheriff of Anne Arundel County.

-The AASO is divided into two bureaus:
+The AACOSO is divided into three bureaus: